Post-Apocalypto

 Post-Apocalypto is the fourth studio album by American rock band Tenacious D. Produced by bassist John Spiker, it was released in North America on November 2, 2018, by Columbia Records.
-In addition to core members Jack Black and Kyle Gass, the album also marks the return of John Konesky (electric guitar), Spiker (bass) and Dave Grohl (drums), who have all performed on previous Tenacious D albums.
-The album features songs and audio snippets from Tenacious D in Post-Apocalypto, the band's animatic YouTube series to support the album.
+The album features songs and audio snippets from the band’s animated web series Tenacious D in Post-Apocalypto.

 Background

-In June 2012, when asked about a sequel to Tenacious D in The Pick of Destiny, Black stated that the band had "found a loophole with the internet and animated shorts.
-That’s the world we’re looking to dive into, and not just for money, mainly for art."
-The band would mention later on in that year that they may make an Internet series "exclusive to YouTube" The project was a fantasy for Black and Gass for a few years, until the Donald Trump Presidential Campaign inspired them to write a post-apocalyptic pilot episode in 2016.
+In June 2012, when asked about a sequel to Tenacious D in The Pick of Destiny, Black stated that the band had "found a loophole with the Internet and animated shorts.
+That's the world we're looking to dive into, and not just for money, mainly for art."
+The band mentioned later on in that year that they were considering making an Internet series "exclusive to YouTube".
+The project was a fantasy for Black and Gass for a few years, until Donald Trump's 2016 presidential campaign inspired them to write a pilot episode set in the post-apocalypse.
 The remaining episodes would be completed between 2017 and 2018.